Skip to content

 Challengeable by: Employee

-Apply round-tripping detection with payment network + counterparty + time-series analysis Are there circular money flows indicating sham transactions or money laundering?
+Apply round-tripping detection with payment-network, counterparty and time-series analysis Are there circular money flows indicating sham transactions or money laundering?
 AI Agent Auditor

-Network analysis on payment flows + invoicing patterns covering circular flows (A pays B, B pays C, C pays A within compressed timeframe), counterparty analysis (vendor + customer overlap with related-party indicators under AS 2410), revenue + expense round-tripping (revenue and expense entries with same counterparty and similar amounts), bank account beneficial ownership cross-checks.
-Critical for FCPA accounting provisions plus UK Bribery Act Section 7 corporate offence plus AMLD6 corporate criminal liability evidence.
-LLM confidence scoring; never auto-classifies as money laundering - compliance officer + AML officer applies disposition
+Network analysis on payment flows and invoicing patterns covers circular flows (A pays B, B pays C, C pays A within a compressed timeframe), counterparty analysis (vendor and customer overlap with related-party indicators under AS 2410), revenue-and-expense round-tripping (entries with the same counterparty and similar amounts) and bank account beneficial ownership cross-checks.
+This is critical evidence for the FCPA accounting provisions, the UK Bribery Act Section 7 corporate offence and AMLD6 corporate criminal liability.
+The LLM scores confidence but never auto-classifies money laundering; a compliance officer and AML officer disposition it.

 Decision Record